 This is especially important for younger children with shorter attention spans.
 Each child is an individual.
 For a particular 2 year old, the show lasted 2 hours with only 5 friends.
 Other 8 year olds will last 30 minutes before they want to jump in the fun jump.
 On average, most children will be engrossed and spell bound.
 No child wants to sit down as soon as they arrive to a party.
 They are excited to play with their friends.

-Our focus will be on the safety of the animals being shared and your birthday child's enjoyment.
+The focus will be on the safety of the animals being shared and your birthday child's enjoyment.
 Younger toddlers and babies roaming around, or touching the containers of animals behind the presenter will be another adult's responsibility.
 Containers are for the protection of the animals and are not meant to be touched.

 It takes two trips to the car to unload all of the critters.
 This means that half of them are still in the car while out of sight.
 For this reason we need a close, safe, and reserved parking spot.
 Especially at public parks and very hot days.
 Or one adult volunteer to wheel in the other set of animals.
 While the animals are on wheels, they are 3' wide.
 Please consider this for driveway parking where your car is also parked.
-We cannot illegally park even with your permission.
-Our vehicle cannot be on the sidewalk, blocking your driveway, or near a fire hydrant.
-We don't have off-road wheels on the carriers.
+I cannot illegally park even with your permission.
+The vehicle cannot be on the sidewalk, blocking your driveway, or near a fire hydrant.
+I don't have off-road wheels on the carriers.

-Before we even arrive, young and easily influenced children will hear words between adults of how scary, mean, slimy, and dangerous reptiles are (especially snakes).
+Before I even arrive, young and easily influenced children will hear words between adults of how scary, mean, slimy, and dangerous reptiles are (especially snakes).
 Keep in mind that your stories told for fun with an element of fear, do actually scare children.
 It is a shame when a child will not participate because of this.
-On the other hand, if a child is told by their parents not to participate, we will honor this request.
-We never force anyone to touch an animal before they are ready to do so.
+On the other hand, if a child is told by their parents not to participate, I will honor this request.
+I never force anyone to touch an animal before they are ready to do so.
 Remember, these are mainly captive bred and raised animals.
 They are not wild animals that are threatened by our closeness or movement.
 They are extremely predictable.